Reflections on huandao

 And in the under-seat compartment, my clothes.

-(I took more than the average huandao’er: it’s extremely hard to find shoes, and somewhat difficult to find clothes, that fit me in Taiwan—so I brought extras of everything, just in case.)
+(I took more than the average huandao’er: it’s extremely hard to find shoes, and somewhat difficult to find clothes, that fit me in Taiwan—so I brought extras of everything.)

 My SYM MMBCU scooter is optimized for longer journeys, and was supremely comfortable.
 But that didn’t stop me getting wrist ache part-way through.
 I alleviated this by wearing gloves and—in situations where I was unlikely to brake—adjusting my grip in bizarre and creative ways.
 But that was my only issue for the entire ride, which otherwise comprised almost non-stop, undeniable, can’t-believe-I-waited-this-long, joie de vivre.